stevearc/stiny/README.rst

 Adding a Guest
 ^^^^^^^^^^^^^^
 To add a guest, create any event on the calendar.
-In the description, put the following:
+You can either invite the guest to the event, or put the following in the description:

 ``guest: guestemail@addr.com, (555) 555-5555``